Never Cry Again Preview

 Never Cry Again

 A story of a lost and abused boy, set in the South in the 1930s and 40s.
-Drew was conceived in abuse, born into hatred, and raised in poverty, and it’s remarkable that he survives at all.
+Drew was conceived in abuse, born into hatred, and raised in neglect; it’s remarkable that he survives at all.
 But, miraculously, he does survive, and much more.
 Year by year, chapter by chapter, Drew makes a gritty determined climb out of poverty and hell, each rung on the ladder a hard-earned achievement.

 First Five Chapters:

 They had stolen his favorite cap.
 It was also his only cap, but Drew called it his favorite.
 He had run after them for a short distance, but they were older and he could not keep up.
 He didn’t even know their names.
 They simply snatched away his cap and ran off laughing into the woods behind the oil refinery.
 He knew they did it just to tease him; the cap meant nothing.
 He also knew that they would throw it away somewhere in the woods where they went almost every day after school to smoke cigarettes made from Bull Durham caged from Wilkinson’s Drugstore.

 These same boys always shouted at him during recess and called him names.
 Drew often gritted his teeth at the insults and bullying and sometimes swore he would get even but admitted truthfully to himself that he did not know how he would do this.
 He was nearly seven but skinny with short legs and thin arms.
 He remembered that Reverend Thomas had once said, “’Vengeance is mine,’ sayeth the Lord.”
 But he did not think either the Lord or Reverend Thomas was going to get his cap back or help him get even.